WARNING • INSURANCE VERIFICATION

 2. Direct Calls or Emails to the Insurer

 When a policy looks suspicious – unusual format, a non‑existent company name, or coverage amounts that don't match the destination – the officer may contact the insurance company directly.
 A quick call to the insurer's verification department confirms whether the policy is real.
-If it's fake, the embassy will often place the applicant on a watchlist.

 3. In‑house Databases & Consular Sharing